-Latin American Expat Voices Should Be At The Front Of The Floyd Protests – Warning Us
+Latin American Expat Voices Should Be Heard Amid The Floyd Protests – Warning Us

 It’s a mystery why the Trump Administration chose Miami this week as one of only two major U.S. cities to be sent “riot teams” as protests against police brutality and racism sweep the nation.

 But you can be fairly sure that that brief federal deployment impressed one very large group here in particular: conservative, voter-eligible Latin American expats, especially those who fled lawlessness in their home countries for the law and order of this one.
-And yet, Latin American expats are precisely the South Floridian voices that should be out in front of these angry marches – warning the rest of us.
+And yet, Latin American expats are precisely the South Floridian voices that should be heard amid these angry marches – warning the rest of us.

 WLRN is committed to providing the trusted news and local reporting you rely on.
 Please keep WLRN strong with your support today.
 Donate now.
 Thank you.